Science

 Please Note: AP courses may require additional meeting times throughout the year.

-Environmental Science is the study of the natural world and human interactions within it.
+AP Environmental Science is the study of the natural world and human interactions within it.
 The course is interdisciplinary, building on concepts in physics, chemistry, biology, earth science, and mathematics.
 The general scope of the course is investigating how the earth works, how living things interact on earth, the impacts that humans have on their environment, and the choices available to humans today regarding how we will treat our environment in the future.
-Topics include geology, ecology, biodiversity, populations, endangered species and extinctions, agriculture, renewable and non-renewable energy, global climate change, pollution and environmental laws and policy.
-The course provides opportunities to practice applying scientific methods to practical, real-life problems.
+Students grapple with questions such as: How many people can the planet support?
+How do our energy needs and our use of fossil fuels impact life on earth?
+And how can we produce and use energy more sustainably?

 Please Note: AP courses may require additional meeting times throughout the year.